-There are many different ways you can express your sympathies when someone dies and there is no right or wrong way of doing so.
 The Australian Centre for Grief and Bereavement recommends contacting the person as soon as possible.
 The method of communication you choose is completely up to you, and will depend on your comfort level and relationship with the person mourning.

-The most intimate way to pass on your condolences is by having a conversation in person.
-Meeting face-to-face can make it easier to gauge how to act around the bereaved and what might be an appropriate way to comfort them.
-In this situation the mourner’s body language will tell you a lot about the way they are feeling.
-If their arms and legs are crossed or they are facing away from you and avoiding eye contact it could indicate they are not ready to have a conversation about the loss.
-Likewise, if they are visibly upset it may be appropriate to offer some form of physical comfort like a hand on their shoulder or a hug.
+In this situation the mourner's body language will tell you a lot about the way they are feeling.
+If their arms and legs are crossed or they are facing away from you and avoiding eye contact it could indicate, they might not be ready to have a conversation about the loss.
+Bringing up good memories, or commenting on what an amazing person the deceased was may not be the best option in this scenario.

 While there is no official structure to create the perfect condolence message you can use a basic formula to construct a message which is heartfelt and genuine.